Skip to main content

 • established in an EU Member State or third country associated to the Programme

-Only applications by single applicants are allowed (single beneficiaries).
+Only applications by single applicants are allowed.

 Eligible activities